daptin/daptin/docs_markdown/docs/data-modeling/data_storage.md

 # Data storage

 Daptin relies on a relational database for all data persistence requirements.
-As covered in the [setting up guide](/setting-up/settingup.md) currently the following relational database are supported:
+As covered in the installation currently the following relational database are supported:

 - MySQL
 - PostgreSQL